Product Photography Tips: Intro to Making Your Product Irresistible for Customers

 - Color Theory

-Multiple Views And Accuracy – Apply Storytelling to Your Product Photos
+Product Photography Tips on Using Multiple Angles and Accuracy – Apply Storytelling to Your Product Photos

 Backgrounds – Keep it Simple!

-Furthermore, to encourage people to view and acquire your product, it should be presented in daily use whenever possible.
-So on top of the “studio” based product shots, you should include some “lifestyle” and/or catalogue type images shot with happy and energetic people wearing/using the products or wearing the clothes.
+Furthermore, to encourage people to view and acquire your product, consider presenting it in daily use.
+In other words, in addition to the “studio” based product shots, also include some “lifestyle” and/or catalogue type images shot with happy and energetic people wearing/using the products or wearing the clothes.
 Clients need context to understand better their needs.
 Except for displaying your goods on a plain background, you can arrange them in a real environment, similar to furniture in IKEA, which is placed in fully-furnished rooms.
-That helps people envisage the product in their lives and see how they’ll use it.
+That helps people envision the product in their lives and see how they’ll use it.
 It’s important to show them that the things you sell can significantly change and enrich their lives.

 Once you have the photos of your products, make sure that they show up in your site search.
 This can be painstaking to get setup, but it can considerably boost your website traffic.
 People are more willing to click on the auto-filled images instead of typing the rest of their search entries.
 Thanks to such pictures, customers can faster find what they’re looking for.
 If this photo is eye-catching enough, they will click on it even if it wasn’t the thing they were initially searching for.
 Remember that photos attract people’s attention faster and easier than the written word.

-Apart from all these photos used in product descriptions on your website, you can’t forget about using them in content marketing as well.
-If you work with some sites that customers can find related articles or reviews of your products, (like influencers or affiliates), such content should also include the professional and high-quality photos.
-Thanks to them, readers will get an in-depth insight into the offered product and its qualities.
+In addition to using the photos in product descriptions, don’t forget to include them in your content marketing.
+For example, if you work with sites that show related articles or reviews (from influencers or affiliates), use these photos!
+Photos give readers more insight into the offered product and its qualities.
 Moreover, a great image stays longer in our memory.
 We only remember about 10% of heard information three days later, whereas we retain about 65% of the information when correlated with a photo.
 That’s why good product photography is so essential in your overall marketing!